BETTERMENU

 Nutrient content, health, organic, and lifestyle food label claims.

-A Claim is a statement about a food product or recipe that communicates a verifiable fact — such as "low sodium" or "heart-healthy."
-BetterMenu supports Nutrient Content Claims and Health Claims, both regulated by the FDA and equivalent global authorities.
+A food label claim is a statement about a food product or recipe that communicates a verifiable fact — such as "low sodium" or "heart-healthy."
+BetterMenu evaluates five categories of claims against FDA thresholds and equivalent standards from Health Canada, Food Standards Australia New Zealand, and the UK Food Standards Agency.

 • Nutrient Content Claim